charlesmartineau/charlesmartineau.github.io/python/index.rst

 MeatPy was created by Vincent Grégoire (HEC Montréal) and Charles Martineau (University of Toronto).
 Javad YaAli (Polytechnique Montréal) provided valuable research assistance on the project.

 Please cite *Gregoire, V. and Martineau, C. (2019) How is Earnings News Transmitted to Stock Prices?.
-Working Paper.* when referring to this package.
+Journal of Accounting Research* when referring to this package.